abhishekshahane/Codechef-August-Long-Solutions/README.md

 # Codechef-August-Long-Solutions
-Codechef long solutions for august.
+Codechef Long Solutions for the month of August.
 Includes CHEFWARS, LINCHESS AND CRDGAME3.
 Done in PyPy since it is faster.